 The estimated output of the Generating Facility measured by the CEC-AC Nameplate capacity of the proposed system must not exceed 50% of the Customer's verified annual minimum daytime load.
-If there is less than 12 months of previous recorded usage data, the maximum allowable size in watts will be determined by MVU through Supplemental Review.
+If there are less than 12 months of previous recorded usage data, the maximum allowable size in watts will be determined by MVU through Supplemental Review.

-Supplemental review will be required if the Customer intends to install a generating facility who's estimated output, measured by the CEC-AC Nameplate capacity of the proposed system, exceeds 50% of the Customer's verified annual minimum daytime load.
-Supplemental review will fall into two categories:
+Supplemental review will be required if the Customer intends to install a generating facility who's estimated output, measured by the CEC-AC Nameplate capacity of the proposed system, exceeds 50% of the Customer's verified annual minimum daytime load, or if there are less than 12 months of previous recorded usage data available.
+Supplemental review will follow the following process and requirements: